4-5 Days | 450 Miles | in 4-5 Days

 Want to meet the Lincolns?
-This summer, History Comes Alive for its 12th season from June 5 - August 7.
-Hear about their lives in Springfield, listen to Abraham deliver some of his famous speeches and more.
+Each summer, History Comes Alive returns to Springfield.
+Hear about their lives, listen to Abraham deliver some of his famous speeches and more.

 Home of the original corn dog on a stick, Cozy Dog Drive In is a must-visit for a classic Route 66 diner experience.
 Overnight at the President Abraham Lincoln Springfield - A DoubleTree by Hilton Hotel.

 Start the morning at one of the most visited presidential libraries, The Abraham Lincoln Presidential Library & Museum.
 It features 40,000 square feet of galleries, theaters, state-of-the-art displays and special exhibits.
 Don’t miss Ghosts of the Library, a dramatic presentation that uses holograms to create a truly immersive experience.
 Be sure to check temporary policy changes before visiting.
 To experience Lincoln’s earlier years, visit the New Salem Historic Site, a reconstruction of the village where Abraham Lincoln spent his early adulthood.

 When you’re ready for a bite to eat, try Obed & Isaac’s for an eclectic menu and locally crafted beer.
 It’s also the perfect place to try Springfield’s famous horseshoe sandwich: two thick-cut slices of toasted bread; a layer of meat; and a small mountain of crispy French fries, all piled together and smothered in cheese sauce.